bgcasey/code_standards/README.md

 # Code standards and templates

 ![In Development](https://img.shields.io/badge/Status-In%20Development-yellow)
 ![Languages](https://img.shields.io/badge/Languages-R%20%7C%20JavaScript%20%7C%20Python-blue)

+> [!IMPORTANT]
+> These standards have been developed for **internal use within the ABMI Science Centre**.
+>
+> The purpose of these guidelines is to promote consistency and reproducibility across Science Centre projects, making collaboration and review easier.
+That said, every project is unique.
+If you adjust the
+> structure, please note the changes and your reasoning so they’re clear to others.

 This repository outlines best practices for writing reproducible code and structuring project directories.